Toy Poodle dental care

 Toy Poodle dental care is a key aspect of its overall well-being.
 This elegant and delicate breed is predisposed to a number of dental problems typical of small dogs, such as tartar buildup, gingivitis and, most importantly, the presence of so-called “double teeth,” which can compromise proper mouth closure and cause infections if not managed promptly.

-In this article, we take a professional and in-depth look at how to care for your Toy Poodle’s teeth, when to intervene and what signs to watch for to ensure your dog’s mouth is healthy and functional, always in cooperation with your veterinarian’s medical professional.
+In this article, we take a professional and in-depth look at how to take your Toy Poodle dental care, when to intervene and what signs to watch for to ensure your dog’s mouth is healthy and functional, always in cooperation with your veterinarian’s office.

 The Toy Poodle, due to its small size and muzzle conformation, has very compact dental arches.
 This results in an increased risk of plaque and tartar accumulation, especially on molars and premolars.
 Bacterial plaque, if not removed regularly, mineralizes turning into tartar, causing bad breath, gum inflammation and tooth mobility.